ig3/srf-scheduler/README.md

  * Improve getStatsNext24Hours - better estimates, including new cards
  * Add API method: getNewCardMode
  * refactor getNextCard to use getNewCardMode
+ * Fix calculation of average new cards per day